Lexington, Massachusetts: Battle of Lexington

-On April 19, 1775, what many regard as the first battle of the American Revolutionary War, the Battle at Lexington, took place.
-On the night of April 18, the British Army sent out 800 grenadiers and light infantry soldiers on foot from Boston, with the intention of destroying Colonial gunpowder and cannons that were being stored in Concord, as well as capturing two leaders of the Sons of Liberty, John Hancock and Samuel Adams, who were staying in Lexington.
-Hancock and Adams were warned of the danger by two alarm riders, Paul Revere and William Dawes, who alerted the countryside of the British military movements.
-When the British arrived on the Lexington Common not long after sunrise, they faced 77 men of the Lexington militia, commanded by Captain John Parker.
-Someone — still unknown to this day — fired a shot, provoking an exchange of musket fire between the two sides.
-Eight Lexington militia men were killed, dozens more wounded.
+On April 19, 1775, the first battle of the American Revolutionary War, the Battle at Lexington, took place.
+On the night of April 18, the British Army sent out 800 grenadiers and light infantry soldiers on foot from Boston, with the intention of destroying Colonial gunpowder and cannons that were being stored in Concord.
+John Hancock and Samuel Adams, who were staying in Lexington, were warned of the danger by two alarm riders, Paul Revere and William Dawes, who alerted the countryside of the British military movements.
+When the British arrived on the Lexington Common not long after sunrise, they faced approximately 77 men of the Lexington militia company, commanded by Captain John Parker.
+Someone—still unknown to this day—fired a shot, provoking an exchange of musket fire between the two sides.
+Eight Lexington militia men were killed, and ten were wounded.
 After the rout, the British marched on toward Concord.
-There, several hundred militia and minute men from nearby towns assembled near the Old North Bridge to turn back the British and prevent them from capturing and destroying the Colony's stores of gunpowder and military equipment.
+There, several hundred militia members and minute men from nearby towns assembled near the Old North Bridge to turn back the British and prevent them from capturing and destroying the Colony's stores of gunpowder and military equipment.

-Today, the town annually commemorates the battle on the Battle Green in downtown with Patriots' Day festivities including reenactments, historic house tours, concerts, various ceremonies, and a parade.
+Today, the town annually commemorates the battle on the Battle Green with Patriots' Day festivities including reenactments, historic house tours, concerts, various ceremonies, and a parade.